rishi-raj-jain/expo-smartphone-sales-chatbot/README.md

 ## Introduction

-Learn how to use Cloudflare AI with Upstash Vector and Expo to build a smartphone sales chatbot.
+Learn how to build an AI Powered Mobile Chatbot with Expo and Cloudflare AI.

 ## Tech Stack + Features